 I could see her conclusion about me written all over her face.
-If she could have said it out loud, it would have said “this bitch is crazy!”
-Knowing that I have made my point, I leave her standing there with that priceless expression on her face.
+If she could have said it out loud, it would have said, “this bitch is crazy!”
+Knowing that I’ve made my point, I leave her standing there with that priceless expression on her face.

 A/N: It’s late again.
 Hopefully, I won’t go to my reviews and find another psycho bitch cursing me out again!

 Thank you to Nessi, my French interpreter!